ArunGovindM10925/amfoss-tasks/introspection/README.md

 3. After I join the club, I will take part in all the activities that take part in the club.
 I am willing to help anyone who need a helping hand in the club.
 I will also try to do summer projects too.

 4. I don't have any feedback for the selection process.
 Its perfect for anyone who are experienced and inexperienced in programming.
-The tasks are selected in such a way that a person with no experience can attempt atleast 2-3 tasks.
+The tasks are selected in such a way that a person with no experience in programming can attempt atleast 2-3 tasks.
 Also the wide variey of the topics in the tasks makes it even more challenging to attempt.